 So the question that is raised is: How does diet influence bipolar disorder?

-Diet influnces several biological processes that are dysregulated in bipolar disorder.
+Diet influences several biological processes that are dysregulated in bipolar disorder.
 These are:

-Immune/ inflammatory processes refers to the relationship between inflammation and bipolar disorder incidence.
-As mentioned above, bipolar disorder risk goes significantly higher if you eat a “western” diet and your risk of bipolar disorder as well as symptoms of bipolar disorder reduce with an anti inflammatory or mediterranean diet.
+Immune/ inflammatory processes refer to the relationship between inflammation and bipolar disorder incidence.
+As mentioned above, bipolar disorder risk goes significantly higher if you eat a “western” diet and your risk of bipolar disorder, as well as symptoms of bipolar disorder, reduce with an anti-inflammatory or Mediterranean diet.
 (We have a whole course on antiinflammatory eating and eating to heal the gut, it’s called the Gut Psychology Course).

 Your mitochondria are basically the battery for each and every cell in your body– especially and including your brain cells.
 Your diet impacts mitochondrial activity for the better and for the worse.
 The most powerful bipolar diet is one that will feed your mitochondria and allow them to power your cells in all of their millions of jobs around your body.
 Your diet can make your mitochondria more efficient, and your diet can destroy mitochondrial efficiency, thus putting you at a greater risk of a manic or depressive episode.